up

 Coordinated Entry

-The Coordinated Entry process ensures that all people experiencing homelessness have fair and equal access to available housing matches.
-Households are quickly identified, assessed for, referred, and connected to housing and assistance based on their assessed needs.
+- The Coordinated Entry process ensures that all people experiencing homelessness have fair and equitable access to available housing matches.
+Households are quickly identified, assessed for, referred, and connected to housing and assistance based on their assessed needs and vulnerability.

 Homeless Services for Families